BitcoinDesign/Guide/guide/payments/send.md

 <div class="center" markdown="1">
 {% include image.html
    image = "/assets/images/guide/payments/send/input-amount.svg"
-   alt-text = "Example image"
-   width = 400
-   height = 400
-   layout = "float-right-desktop"
+   alt-text = "Amount input field with bitcoin, local currency and selections for fractions of the total wallet balance" width = 400 height = 400 layout = "float-right-desktop"
 %}

-Depending on their familiarity with bitcoin, your users may have a preference of which denomination the amount should be specified in.
+Depending on their familiarity with bitcoin, the sender may have a preference of which denomination the amount should be specified in.
 Read more about why and changing units contextually in [Units, symbols and amount display](https://deploy-preview-63--sad-borg-390916.netlify.app/guide/payments/units-and-symbols/).

 Since an amount specified in bitcoin or sats often involve many digits, and don't correspond easily to a local currency amount ($10 as 0.00019376 bitcoin for example).
 Applications can allow the sender select fractions of the total available balance.
-Most common is *max* or *all*, which also makes it easy for the user to sweep the entire balance to another wallet.
+Most common is *max* or *all*, which also makes it easy for the sender to sweep the entire balance to another wallet.
 </div>

 **Do's**